Violence breaks out at some pro-Palestinian campus protests

 In a letter to senior NYPD officials, Columbia President Minouche Shafik said the administration made the request that police remove protesters from the occupied building and a nearby tent encampment "with the utmost regret."

-Shafik also referenced the idea, first put forward by New York City Mayor Eric Adams earlier in the day, that the group that occupied Hamilton was "led by individuals who are not affiliated with the university."
+Shafik also referenced the idea, first put forward by Adams earlier in the day, that the group that occupied Hamilton was "led by individuals who are not affiliated with the university."

 Neither provided specific evidence to back up that contention, which was disputed by protest organizers and participants.